KishoreKhan0/KishoreKhan_WS2025_EEGSemesterProject/README.md

-# EEG Walking Synchronization Project
+# EEG Analysis and Pipeline Comparison for Oddball and Walking Tasks

-Reproduction and extension of the EEG walking synchronization study using the **ds004033 dataset**.
+Reproduction and extension of EEG analyses on the ds004033 dataset, covering the auditory oddball task, walking synchronization task, and decoding analysis.
-This project implements both the **original authors' pipeline** and a **custom improved pipeline**, and compares their results across ERP, time–frequency, and decoding analyses.
+This project implements both an authors-inspired pipeline and an improved custom pipeline, and compares their results across ERP, time-frequency, and decoding analyses.

 ---